Mohagames205/voxum-rewritten/README.md

     * [Laravel Breeze](https://github.com/laravel/breeze) for authentication
     * [Laravel Echo](https://github.com/laravel/echo) for integration with **Laravel Websockets**
 * [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) for the communication between the backend and the frontend
+* [Redis](https://redis.io/) Pub/Sub to transfer the data from the Minecraft Server to the Laravel server
 * [PeerJS](https://github.com/peers/peerjs) simple wrapper for WebRTC
 * [Golileo](https://github.com/GalactixPE/Golileo) for saving player skins in a centralized system